EdgarQuinones/Osprey-Security-Club/README.md

 ## About OSEC

-Osprey Security (OSEC) is a student-led cyber security club at [University/College Name].
+Osprey Security (OSEC) is a student-led cyber security club at the University of North Florida.
 It's a community of enthusiastic learners and skilled professionals dedicated to improving our understanding and capabilities in cyber security through workshops, projects, and competitions.

 ## My Role in OSEC